There’s something we don’t talk a lot about in the online business space.

 So she takes the work, even though it’s not what she really enjoys.
 And one day she realizes that she’s just replaced her day job with a different one—and now she’s too tired of being behind the camera and editing photos that she rarely takes her camera along on her hikes anymore.

 It sounds silly when it’s laid out like this, but it happens constantly.
 It happened to me with writing.
 I’ve always loved writing blog articles like this one.
 I’ve been doing it since college.
-So I assumed that since I loved writing so much, I’d enjoy writing anything—blog posts for companies, website copy, all of it.
+So I assumed that since I loved writing so much, I’d enjoy writing blog posts for clients, too.

 But I didn’t!
-Because I don’t have some endless love for writing itself; I love writing for personal expression.
+Because I don’t have some endless love for writing content; I love writing primarily for personal expression.
 So instead of building a career around what I love, I built a career that sucked up all my writing energy.

 So if you’ve turned your passion into your work and your passion is actually starting to feel like work (shocker), I’d prescribe one of these three solutions: